dortania/OpenCore-Install-Guide/creating-the-usb.md

 ![base EFI folder](https://i.imgur.com/PvNIR4y.png)

-Now something you'll notcie is that it comes with a bunch of files in `Drivers` and `Tools` folder, we don't want most of these:
+Now something you'll notice is that it comes with a bunch of files in `Drivers` and `Tools` folder, we don't want most of these:

 * Remove from Drivers:
    * AppleUsbKbDxe.efi